hassan-alshiek/todo_list_rest/README.md

 - MySQL used as DB

 Frontend
-- AJAX calls to backend
 - Bootstrap and JQuery
+- AJAX calls to backend API